-- We’ll take a look at your application as soon as possible.
+- We’ll take a look at your application within 5 working days.

 - You will receive a link to Prodrive Technologies’ online aptitude test to see if you’re up for the challenge.

-- When there’s enough time left, we will discuss employment conditions directly after the interviews.
+- If we want to make you an offer and there's enough time left, we will discuss employment conditions directly after the interviews.

 - If you survived everything, only your signature stands between you and being a Prodriver.